UBC-biol525D/UBC-biol525D.github.io/Topic_1/readme.md

 Salmon.HiSeq.10x.bam ## A file containing the alignments of paired-end
                       ## Illumina HiSeq reads to the reference genome - at 10x

-Salmon.variants.vcf # A file containing variants called from the 10x Illumina data
+Salmon.HiSeq.20x.vcf.gz # A file containing variants called from the 10x Illumina data

 Salmon.ddRAD.bam ## A file containing the alignments of double-digest RAD seq.
                  ## reads to the reference genome

-Salmon.Nova.bam ## A file containing the alignments of PacBio NovaSeq reads to
+Salmon.16x.PacBio.bam ## A file containing the alignments of PacBio  reads to the Salmon reference
-                 ## reads to the reference genome

 ## Each of the files ending in ".bam" also have an index file (those ending in ".bai")

+coldWaterSalmon.RNA.bam ## A file containing RNA-seq data aligned to the reference genome

 SalmonData_checksums.sha ## See below